Melancthon Taylor Woolsey: Career

 Woolsey was promoted to master commandant in July 1813 and, by August, was in the new schooner USS Sylph.
-Late in September 1813, he commanded his ship in a running fight between the American lake flotilla and Commodore James Lucas Yeo's British force.
+Late in September 1813, he commanded his ship in a running fight between the American lake flotilla and British Commodore James Lucas Yeo's force.
 That series of skirmishes resulted in another period of American dominance of Lake Ontario.
-On 5 October, his ship participated in the capture of the enemy cutter HMS Drummond and the sloops-of-war HMS Elizabeth, HMS Mary Ann, and HMS Lady Gore off False Duck Island.
+On 5 October, his ship participated in the capture of the British cutter HMS Drummond and the sloops-of-war HMS Elizabeth, HMS Mary Ann, and HMS Lady Gore off False Duck Island.

 In May 1814, after a winter of feverish preparation for the third summer of campaigning, Woolsey went to the supply depot at Oswego to pick up guns, cables, and other supplies needed at Sackett's Harbor.
-While he was there, the British squadron appeared off Oswego.
+While he was there, a British squadron appeared off Oswego.
 By spreading false intelligence about his destination, Woolsey was able to take advantage of a dark night and make good his escape.
-The British learned of their mistake and sought to overtake him, which they did at Sandy Creek.
-Woolsey had prepared an ambush in concert with Maj.
-Daniel Appling and his 150-man contingent of the United States Rifle Regiment.
-The British landing force was soundly trounced by Appling's riflemen and 200 Indian allies.
+The British learned of Woolsey's deception and sought to overtake him, which they did at Sandy Creek.
+Woolsey had prepared an ambush in concert with Major Daniel Appling and his 150-man contingent of the United States Rifle Regiment.
+A landing force sent by the British squadron was attacked by Appling's riflemen and 200 Indian allies.
 Woolsey, in turn, brought his guns to bear on the squadron itself.
-The Americans defeated the enemy convincingly, killing 10, wounding 52, and capturing the rest.
+The Americans defeated the landing force, killing 10, wounding 52, and capturing the rest.
 Woolsey proceeded to Sackett's Harbor with his ordnance and supplies.
 Soon thereafter, he assumed command of the new brig, USS Jones, and retained that command until the end of the war in 1815.